 Any bank account where one or more beneficiaries are named is known as a “payable on death” account.
 In such scenarios, the beneficiaries will automatically be entitled to collect your remaining funds right away.
 As long as they can prove their identity and produce a death certificate, the account will not go to probate.

-However, if one or all of the beneficiaries die before you, the funds will once again be transferred to your estate executor, who will distribute them in accordance with standard government regulations.
+However, if all of your beneficiaries die before you, the funds will be transferred to your estate executor.
+They will then distribute them in accordance with standard government regulations.